What is Cyber Insurance?

 What if...?

 If your business handles customer data or processes payment transactions, you’re at risk of a cyber attack.
-Expenses associated with a data breach can quickly add up for a small business .
-Whether you have 300 customer records or 3,000, your bottom line could be impacted by legal defense costs, settlements, lost business, notification costs, and more.
+Expenses associated with a data breach can quickly add up for a small business.
+Whether you have 300 customer records or 3000, your bottom line could be impacted by legal defence costs, settlements, lost business, notification costs and more.

-If your primary business operations require the use of computer systems, a disaster that cripples your ability to transmit data could cause you, or a third party a reduction in turnover.
-Loss of turnover due to a server failure to a data breach can affect your day to day operations.
-Time and resources that normally would have gone elsewhere will need to be directed towards the problem which could result in further losses.
-This is especially important as denial of service attacks by hackers have been on the rise.
-Such attacks block access to certain websites by ether rerouting traffic to a different site or overloading an organisations server and this part of the policy is designed to bring you back to the pre loss revenue levels.
+If your primary business operations use computer systems, a disaster that cripples your ability to transmit data could cause you, or a third party a reduction in turnover.
+Denial of Service attacks by hackers have been on the rise, with such attacks blocking access to a website by ether rerouting traffic to a different site or overloading an organisation’s server.
+If this happens to you, our cyber policy will get you back to pre-loss revenue levels swiftly.

 A natural disaster, malicious activity or fire could all cause physical damages that could result in data or code loss.
-While the physical damages to your system hardware would be covered under you existing business liability policy, data or code loss due to the incident would not be.
+While the physical damages to your system hardware would be covered under your existing business liability policy, data or code loss would not be, but that is where a cyber policy is indispensable.

-Hackers can hijack websites, networks and stored data, denying access to you or your customers.
-They often demand money to restore your systems to working order.
-This can cause a temporary loss of revenue plus generate costs associated with paying the hacker’s demands or rebuilding if damage is done.
+Hackers can hijack websites, networks and stored data, denying access to you or your customers, then demand money to restore your systems to working order.
+This can cause a temporary loss of revenue, plus generate costs associated with paying the hacker’s demands, or rebuilding if damage is done.
+A cyber policy can cover this.

-Legal defense costs are provided, but not fines as they are deemed criminal under the new legislation.
+Legal defence costs are provided in a cyber policy, but not fines, as they are deemed criminal under the new legislation.

 Live cyber security news from across the web